All Episodes

 And what's the incentive for the United States to be so supportive of Israel?

-Like the traditional understanding of why that is, because Israel's the key is strategic partner in the Middle East.
+Like the traditional understanding of why that is, because Israel's a key strategic partner in the Middle East.

-But what would you say is the real incentive for a strategic partner that we they were not involved in either of the Gulf Wars because it would have alienated all of our Arab allies?
+They thought a strategic partner that they were not involved in either of the Gulf Wars because it would have alienated all of our Arab allies.

 No, it's simple.